GTNeel/OpenDTU-Watchdog/README.md

 ## WatchDog
 I've added WatchDog code so if the controller software doesn't send updates for 5 minutes the DTU will set the inverter's non-persistent power to 20w until control is returned.
-This can happen if the WiFi network goes down or if the controller code crashes etc.
+This can happen if the WiFi network goes down or if the controller code crashes etc. Testing is not complete yet!

 ## !!
 IMPORTANT UPGRADE NOTES !!